sunyatin/ASCEND/README.md

 - `chrom` the chromosome numbers
 - `bin.left.bound` the left boundary of the genetic distance bins
 - `bin.center` the center of the genetic distance bins
-- `cov.pop` the within-population allele sharing correlation for the bin
+- `cor.pop` the within-population allele sharing correlation for the bin
-- `cov.bg` the cross-population allele sharing correlation for the bin
+- `cor.bg` the cross-population allele sharing correlation for the bin
-- `cov.substracted` the within-population allele sharing correlation substracted by the cross-population for the bin
+- `cor.substracted` the within-population allele sharing correlation substracted by the cross-population for the bin
 - `n.pairs` the number of SNP pairs used in the calculation of the allele sharing correlation for the bin

+Note that in case where you do not provide an outgroup population, the `cor.bg` and `cor.substracted` will be empty.

 ## Example

 An example run is provided in the repository `example`.
+You can run it using the command:

+`python3 ASCEND_5.3.py example.par`

 ## Support
 Send queries to Remi Tournebize (remi dot tournebize at gmail dot com) or Priya Moorjani (moorjani at berkeley dot edu).